Top 10 Safe Vegetables for Dogs

 • Antioxidants - fight free radical cell damage that can lead to cancer or other mutations and diseases

-How to Meal Your Dogs Peppers
+How to Feed Your Dog Peppers

 Do feed them eaten raw or cooked.
 Your dog might really enjoy the juicy and crunchy texture of raw bell peppers, but you can also choose to cook or steam them.
 Just be sure not to use any oils, butter, or seasonings that can be toxic to dogs as long as to your pup.

-Don’t feed pumpkin seeds, stems, or whole peppers.
-The seeds and stem of bell peppers aren’t necessarily toxic to dogs as long but can be much more difficult for small quantities to digest properly.
-It’s best to avoid feeding your dog safe these parts of the pepper.
+Don’t feed the seeds or stems of the pepper and don't feed the peppers whole.
+The seeds and stem of bell peppers aren’t necessarily toxic to dogs but can be much more difficult to digest properly.
+It is also highly recommended to avoid feeding your dog a pepper whole.
+Instead, chop it up to make it safer for your dog to chew, swallow, and digest.

 Feeding Frequency: Fairly often (two or three times per week)